thomasstrassmann/dacapo/README.md

 * creating, reading, editing and deleting wanted items
 * seeing a dynamic carousel on the homepage, depending on the user status: anonymous users see infos about the site in general, logged in users see hints on how to use the page
 * bookmarking an instrument and removing the bookmark
+* hovering over an instrument or wanted item, creating a little animation in the DaCapo colors
 * following and unfollowing a profile
 * editing his / her profile (avatar, phone number, username, password)
 * rating foreign profiles once and seeing the average rating for profile evaluation